 The Library reserves the right to refuse any gift or donation that requires space, processing or preservation that the library deems prohibitive.

-Any one having questions or concerns should contact the University Librarian at 727-9688
+Anyone having questions or concerns should contact the Chief Information Officer at 727-9688.